Godwin-Ani/Exploratory-data-analysis/README.md

-# Biologic
+# Projects
-Created to be a repository for my machine learning journey.
+Created to be a repository for my bioinformatics and machine learning journey.